Phoenix STS Logo

 • Ski sheet, ski pad, and evacuation chair operation

-• Managing patients connected to medical equipment during evacuation
+• Evacuating patients who are attached to medical equipment

 • Supervised fire drill exercise at your facility